AAFC-Bioinfo-AAC/metagenomics-snakemake/README.md

 - **Performance Notes:**
   >  **Wall time:**
-  > - Large compute node with 600 GB.
-With 16 CUPs wall time was 7m 56s
-  > - Large compute node with 600 GB.
-With 2 CUPs wall time was 19m 13s
+  > - Large compute node with 840 GB.
+With 2 CUPs: ~1 hr.

 🔹 **`rule bracken` *Abundance Estimation***
   - **Purpose:** Refines Kraken classification to provide abundance estimates at the species, genus and phylum level for each sample.